THIAGODENNY/book-search/README.md

-# React Boilerplate
+# Book Search

-React Boilerplate is a Ramp-up project that creates wishlists.
+Book Search is a Ramp-up project that creates wishlists.

 ## Installation

-Make you sure you have the [Node.js](http://nodejs.org/) installed and use the package manager [npm](https://www.npmjs.com/) to install React Boilerplate.
+Make you sure you have the [Node.js](http://nodejs.org/) installed and use the package manager [npm](https://www.npmjs.com/) to install Book Search.

 ```bash